Kingston Town

 The night seems to fade

-➔ Simple Present Tense for general truths/habits
+➔ Simple Present Tense (describing a general truth/observation)

 -